mwarman/spring-boot-playground/README.md

 Clone the project [repository](https://github.com/mwarman/spring-boot-playground).
 Open the project in your favorite code editor such as VS Code or Spring Tool Suite.

 ## Running

+> **NOTE:** As this project is for demonstration purposes only, randomly generated passwords for the `user` and `admin` are printed to the log at application startup.
+Access the API endpoints using Basic Auth with these credentials.

 To interact with the application, run any of the following commands from a terminal prompt in the project base directory.